Kagu-chan/anki-jpdb.reader/README.md

 |Mokuro|[reader.mokuro.app](https://reader.mokuro.app)|seems to work
 |Youtube comments|[youtube.com](https://youtube.com/)|seems to work
 |NHK Japanese News Easy|[nhk.or.jp/news/easy](https://www3.nhk.or.jp/news/easy/)|seems to work

-### Known Bugs

-Some pages with a lot of text and tight formatting (like epup readers) may fail due to text being to long
- - Readwok
- - ッツ Reader

 ## Can I customize the colors?
 Can I customize which furigana get shown?